axocomm/puff-puff-dash/README.md

 (or of course, you may bring your own PostgreSQL, just ensure configuration in the `Rakefile` and `profiles.clj` is updated accordingly).

 There are migrations that must be run to get the database set up.
+First, run the `dev:db:prepare` task to create the required `schema_migrations` table.
 To view pending migrations, run `rake dev:db:show_pending`.
 This should print a list of all database migrations that need to be run.
 To apply them, simply run `rake dev:db:run_migrations`.

 #### Services